 The CMS is a database utilized by the agency to operate its court system.
 When each case is established, it is given a unique identifier known as a board number.
 All board numbers represent a specific case involving an injured worker, an employer and an insurer.
 Each party may have cause to file various documents with DIA throughout the dispute resolution process.
 Currently, anyone (internally or externally) seeking to obtain a board file, or a document contained therein, must make a request for that document.
 The request is then processed, the documents are retrieved from the paper file (this can take days) and the requesting party is notified when the documents become available.
 The person who requests the file nearly always makes copies (creating even more documents) before returning the original to the file room.
 External parties often make requests for documents from a particular case only to re-file that same document with the DIA at a proceeding or in a motion.
 This makes multiple copies of the same document within a case file very common.

 To achieve a fully functioning DMS all documents related the case files must be stored electronically and in a uniform manner.
-This means that all parties to cases filed with the DIA will be required to prepare their documentation to DIA's specifications in order to have them accepted at any proceeding - see Document Preparation below.
+This means that all parties to cases filed with the DIA will be required to prepare their documentation to DIA's specifications in order to have them accepted at any proceeding - see the Document Preparation section below.
 The only exception may be for Pro-se injured workers (those without legal representation) and who do not have access to the Internet.

 In addition, a DMS will streamline the claims administration procedures by eliminating the need to process, store and retrieve paper files, thus making the process more efficient and cost effective.